tuffacton/helm-charts/eks-terraform/README.md

 - AWS CLI
 - Terraform (will add OpenTofu soon)
 - Kubernetes
+  - Kubectl
+  - Helm
+- OpenSSL

 ## Steps

 ### Terraform a new EKS cluster
-1. Check the terraform files to ensure this deployment to ensure that this cluster will be deployed to a region of your choice.
+1. Double-check the terraform files, specifically `variables.tf` to ensure that this cluster will be deployed to a region of your choice.
-2. Make any necessary modifications to incorporate an existing VPC of your choosing
+2. Make any necessary modifications to incorporate an existing VPC of your choosing, or simply the default config which will take care of it for you.
 3. Run `terraform init` then `terraform plan` to ensure this execution will run successfully.
 4. Run `terraform apply` then confirm with a `yes` when the plan looks good.
 This can take some time, often 15-20 mins
-5. Use the terraform output `eks_kubeconfig_command` that appears at the end of the terraform apply to connect to your cluster (hint: it will look like `"aws eks update-kubeconfig --name smp-eks-1-29-FW31Ae8W --region us-gov-west-1"`)
+5. Use the terraform output `eks_kubeconfig_command` that appears at the end of the terraform apply to connect to your cluster (hint: it will look like `"aws eks update-kubeconfig --name smp-eks-1-29-FW31Ae8W --region us-gov-west-1"`).
+You can always view this again with `terraform output`

 ### Spin up Harness
 1. Create a new namespace for harness `kubectl create ns harness`
-2. Next, create a loadbalancer and default backend using our "known-good" reference: `kubectl create -f eks-terraform/loadbalancer.yaml -n harness`
+2. Next, create a loadbalancer and default backend using our attached "known-good" reference: `kubectl create -f eks-terraform/loadbalancer.yaml -n harness`
-3. Retrieve the resulting address from `kubectl get svc -n harness` it will look like an ALB address such as `a03c7375880b84b5099d042fd72b316c-952477994.us-gov-west-1.elb.amazonaws.com` but with a different identifier.
+3. Retrieve the resulting address from `kubectl get svc -n harness` it will look like an ELB address such as `a03c7375880b84b5099d042fd72b316c-952477994.us-gov-west-1.elb.amazonaws.com` but with a different identifier.
 4. Modify the following values within `src/harness/values.yaml`.
 See SSL Guidance docs below if you would like to configure SSL certificate at this point.
 ```
 global:
 ...
-  loadbalancerURL: "https://a03c7375880b84b5099d042fd72b316c-952477994.us-gov-west-1.elb.amazonaws.com" # ensure this is set to https://<the alb address>
+  loadbalancerURL: "https://a03c7375880b84b5099d042fd72b316c-952477994.us-gov-west-1.elb.amazonaws.com" # ensure this is set to https://<the ELB address>
 ...
   ingress:
     className: "harness"
     enabled: true # ensure this is set to true
     # -- add global.ingress.ingressGatewayServiceUrl in hosts if global.ingress.ingressGatewayServiceUrl is not empty.
     hosts:
-      - "a03c7375880b84b5099d042fd72b316c-952477994.us-gov-west-1.elb.amazonaws.com" # ensure this is set to the ALB address you previously retrieved
+      - "a03c7375880b84b5099d042fd72b316c-952477994.us-gov-west-1.elb.amazonaws.com" # ensure this is set to the ELB address you previously retrieved (do not add http or https)
 ...
   # -- Place the license key, Harness support team will provide these
   license:
     cg: '' # leave blank
     ng: '' # if you have a license, put that string within the quotes here
 ```
-1. After this is completed, we can apply our helm installation.
+5. After this is completed, we can apply our helm installation.
 Our recommendation is to utilize the `override-demo.yaml` for the resource definitions at least initially but there are other options for sizing that we can move to if needed to shrink or grow our utilization (https://developer.harness.io/docs/self-managed-enterprise-edition/reference-architecture/).
 The following will install our latest version of Harness SMP but we can specify a `--version` if we wish as well.
 ```
 # Retrieve helm repos
 helm repo add harness https://harness.github.io/helm-charts
+helm update

 # Install Harness
 helm install harness harness/harness -n harness -f src/harness/override-demo.yaml -f src/harness/values.yaml